kuesji/ov/readme.txt

   by parser.

   types:
-   - name:
-     can consist of utf8 alphanumeric characters and underscore.

-		 for example:
-		   person
-		   person12
-		   p1rs0n
-		   __xpersonx__

    - number:
      number type for all of kind of numbers. can consist of natural numbers and hexadecimal numbers and one minus